THE EMPTY GAUGE

 I played dumb.

-Then as she shared what had happened from her perspective, the moment came rushing back into focus.
+Then as she shared what had happened from her perspective,

 And I knew.